dondi/GRNsight/database/schema/README.md

 3. **Delete the Current Default Database Name**

-    Delete the existing expression dataset name with this command:
+    Delete the existing database name with this command:

     ```
     DELETE FROM grnsettings;
     ```

-4. **Insert the New Default Expression Dataset Name**
+4. **Insert the New Default Database Name**
-   Insert the new default dataset name with the following command:
+   Insert the new default database name with the following command:
     ```
-    INSERT INTO grnsettings(expression_dataset) VALUES ('<new default dataset name>');
+    INSERT INTO grnsettings(expression_dataset) VALUES ('<new default database name>');
     ```
-    _Note: The current default expression dataset is `dahlquist_2018`.
+    _Note: The current default database is `dahlquist_2018`.
 Don't forget!_

 ### 2. Other databases

-For other databases, continue follow the instructions in the [README.md](https://github.com/dondi/GRNsight/tree/main/database/README.md#3-populate-data-into-database) outside of this directory.
+For other databases, continue follow the instructions in the [README.md](https://github.com/dondi/GRNsight/tree/main/database) outside of this directory.